 < Back to Oral History project: South Asian Arkansas

 Ali Momani, born in 1971, is originally from Jordan.
-He provides a local source of goat and lamb for Muslim consumers in Northwest Arkansas.
-In 2018, he opened up Community Butcher in Lowell, Arkansas.
-Momani relies upon farmers and meat processors in Northwest Arkansas to provide locally grown halal meat.
+In 2018, he opened Community Butcher in Lowell, Arkansas.
+Momani relies upon farmers and meat processors in northwest Arkansas to provide locally grown halal meat and provides a local source of goat and lamb for Muslim consumers in the area.
 He works with a farmer in Centerton to supply lamb, goat, and chickens, and he uses a meat processing plant in Winslow, Arkansas.
 Many Indian restaurants buy halal goat and lamb from Momani.
 He also butchers meat to order for individual customers.

-Momani attended culinary school in the capital city of Amman where he learned to cook dishes like maqluba, kabsa, and mansaf.
-In 1995, he came to Dallas just to visit, but decided to stay.
-While living in Dallas, he managed several restaurants.
-When his wife got a job with Walmart in 2004, they moved to Northwest Arkansas.
-After a brief move to Miami, they returned to Northwest Arkansas in 2010.
+Momani attended culinary school in Jordan’s capital city of Amman, where he learned to cook dishes like maqluba, kabsa, and mansaf.
+In 1995, he came to Dallas to visit and decided to stay.
+In Dallas, he managed several restaurants, but when his wife landed a job with Walmart in 2004, they moved to northwest Arkansas.
+After a brief move to Miami, they returned to northwest Arkansas in 2010.

 In 2019, Community Butcher moved to 2410 S.W.
 14th Street, Bentonville, Arkansas.
 The Lowell location is closed.